Magyartanulas/magyartanulas.github.io/noun_case_summary.md

 * Mi tesz téged boldoggá? - (What makes you happy?)
 Remember this?
 * A herceg békává változott. - (The prince turned into a frog.)
-* a jég vízzé megolvadt. - (The ice melted into water.)
+* A jég vízzé megolvadt. - (The ice melted into water.)
 * Mivé lett a világ? - (What has the world become?)

 `Challenge!`